 Photos are the copyright of ©David James Mansour and ©Behold the Valley of the Dolls.

-"Barbie 1960s" text is an excerpt from Behold the Valley of the Dolls: A Barbie Collection in Portraits
+"Barbie 1960s" text is an excerpt from Behold the Valley of the Dolls: A Barbie History in Portraits

 by David James Mansour